zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Flask

-We will be using TWO years of data in the `project_data` (2019 and 2018) directory to build the routes listed below.
+We will be using all years of the data in the `project_data` (2010-2020) directory to build the routes listed below.
 Make sure that you have only two years running and loaded as part of this project.

 **IMPORTANT NOTE** One major change is that you need to set an environment variable, similar to the `DATA_241_API_KEY` called `RAW_DATA_DIR` which should be set to a location on the user's host machine where the ZIP files are stored.
 Do NOT store any of the zip files in the repo (the previous ones should be removed).